Dark energy: Theories of dark energy

-Dark energy's status as a hypothetical force with unknown properties makes it a very active target of research.
-The problem is attacked from a great variety of angles, such as modifying the prevailing theory of gravity (general relativity), attempting to pin down the properties of dark energy, and finding alternative ways to explain the observational data.
+Dark energy's status as a hypothetical force with unknown properties makes it an active target of research.
+The problem is attacked from a variety of angles, such as modifying the prevailing theory of gravity (general relativity), attempting to pin down the properties of dark energy, and finding alternative ways to explain the observational data.

 Cosmological constant

 The simplest explanation for dark energy is that it is an intrinsic, fundamental energy of space.
-This is the cosmological constant, usually represented by the Greek letter Λ (Lambda, hence Lambda-CDM model).
+This is the cosmological constant, usually represented by the Greek letter Λ (Lambda, hence the name Lambda-CDM model).
 Since energy and mass are related according to the equation E = mc^{2}, Einstein's theory of general relativity predicts that this energy will have a gravitational effect.
-It is sometimes called a vacuum energy because it is the energy density of empty space – the vacuum.
+It is sometimes called vacuum energy because it is the energy density of empty space – of vacuum.

 A major outstanding problem is that the same quantum field theories predict a huge cosmological constant, about 120 orders of magnitude too large.
 This would need to be almost, but not exactly, cancelled by an equally large term of the opposite sign.

 Some supersymmetric theories require a cosmological constant that is exactly zero.
-Also, it is unknown if there is a metastable vacuum state in string theory with a positive cosmological constant, and it has been conjectured by Ulf Danielsson et al. that no such state exists.
-This conjecture would not rule out other models of dark energy, such as quintessence, that could be compatible with string theory.
+It is also unknown whether a positive cosmological constant is consistent with simple interpretations of string theory, in which our universe is a false vacuum with a positive cosmological constant.
+It has been conjectured by Ulf Danielsson et al. that no such state exists.
+However, even if string theory does not allow such a false vacuum, other models of dark energy, such as quintessence, could still be viable.